PepsiCo Inc. (PEP) Shares Up Despite Recent Market Volatility

 Conclusion

-To wrap up, the performance of PepsiCo Inc. (PEP) has been mixed in recent times.
-The stock has received a mixed of “buy” and “hold” ratings from analysts.
+In a nutshell, PepsiCo Inc. (PEP) has experienced a mixed performance in recent times.
+The stock has received mixed “buy” and “hold” ratings from analysts.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.